jakob-bagterp/jakob-bagterp.github.io/docs/index.md

 ### Action to Automatically Submit URLs and Sitemap to IndexNow 🤖
 Based on [IndexNow for Python](https://jakob-bagterp.github.io/index-now-for-python/), this action can automatically submit your URLs and sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.

-If you're using GitHub Pages to publish your website, it's straightforward to incorporate it into your workflow.
-The following workflow will automatically submit the URLs for your sitemap at regular intervals, such as once a month:
+If you're already using GitHub Actions, it's straightforward to incorporate it into your project.
+The [following workflow will automatically submit the URLs from your sitemap](https://jakob-bagterp.github.io/index-now-submit-sitemap-urls-action/) at regular intervals, such as once a month:

 ```yaml linenums="1" title=".github/workflows/submit_sitemap_to_index_now.yml"
 name: Submit Sitemap to IndexNow